 - A $100 fee payable to the Texas Board of Nursing

 Students who cannot apply online due to eligibility issues will need to download the paper application.
-Mail the completed application, fingerprint cards, and $100.00 fee (check or money order) to:
+Mail the completed application, copy of eligibility letter, and $100.00 fee (check or money order) to:

 Board of Nursing